Before You Read

 This is the question everyone asks.
 Why did she do it?

 The standard answers — she was evil, she was brainwashed, she enjoyed it, she was afraid — are all partial.
-The Type 6 framework reveals a more complete picture.
+The deeper pattern is more disturbing.

 The Victim Testimonies